Outside Agency Sponsorship

 If you are eligible for Tuition Remission, please visit the Tuition Remission page of Human Resources.
 All other fees, room, board, and medical insurance must be paid by the payment deadline.

 Health Insurance is required for all full-time, three-quarter-time, and international students.
 These students are automatically enrolled and their student accounts charged for SHIP.
 Plan information is available at the Student Health Services SHIP page.

-The Sports Pass will automatically be charged to your Student Account if you are a full-time undergraduate or graduate student at Boston University.
-The Sports Pass will allow you admission to all home events for ice hockey, basketball, lacrosse and soccer – over 70 games and a value of over $600.
+The Sports Pass will automatically be charged to your Student Account if you are a full-time undergraduate or graduate student in a Charles River Campus-based program at Boston University.
+The Sports Pass will allow you admission to all home events for ice hockey, basketball, and lacrosse – over 70 games and a value of over $600.
+Sports Pass also provides premier access to student tickets for the Beanpot and postseason games on campus.

 The Boston University Department of Athletics is dedicated to excellence in athletics, academics, and community.
 Over the long history of the department, our student-athletes have represented BU formidably, achieving and maintaining a high level of excellence both on and off the field while at the same time displaying commitment, integrity and sportsmanship.
 Athletics is a core part of the campus experience at Boston University.